pimoroni/trilobot-python/library/trilobot/README.md

 ### Advanced Movements

-To get more control over Trilobot's movements, each motor can be individually controlled using `set_left_speed()` or `set_right_speed()`.
+To get more control over Trilobot's movements, each motor can be individually controlled using `set_left_speed(speed)` or `set_right_speed(speed)`.
 These take a number between `-1.0` and `1.0`, where positive values will drive the motor forward and negative values will drive the motor backward.
 The below example will have Trilobot curving slowly to the right.

 ```python
 tbot.set_left_speed(1.0)
 tbot.set_right_speed(0.5)
 ```

-If the speeds of both motors are regularly set together, then this can be shortened to a single call to `set_motor_speeds()`.
+If the speeds of both motors are regularly set together, then this can be shortened to a single call to `set_motor_speeds(l_speed, r_speed)`.
 This simplifies the curving right example to:

 ```python
 tbot.set_motor_speeds(1.0, 0.5)
 ```

-A final way the motors can be controlled is by using `set_motor_speed()`, which accepts a number from `0` to `1`, followed by a number between `-1.0` and `1.0`.
+A final way the motors can be controlled is by using `set_motor_speed(motor, speed)`, which accepts a motor number from `0` to `1`, followed by a number between `-1.0` and `1.0`.

 For convenience, each motor can be referred to using these constants.
 * `MOTOR_LEFT` = 0